vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 - Creates a Satellite location.
 - Creates six VSIs with RHEL 7.9.
 - Assigns the three hosts to the location control plane.
-- *Conditionally creates* these items:
+- Conditionally creates the following items:
-    - Creates a Red Hat OpenShift on IBM Cloud cluster and assigns the three hosts to the cluster, allowing you to run Red Hat OpenShift workloads in your location.
+    - A Red Hat OpenShift on IBM Cloud cluster and assigns the three hosts to the cluster, allowing you to run Red Hat OpenShift workloads in your location.
-    - Configures a worker pool to an existing Red Hat OpenShift Cluster.
+    - A worker pool configured for an existing Red Hat OpenShift Cluster.

 <table cellspacing="10" border="0">
   <tr>